piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme holder

 A theme holder is responsible for holding the current theme instance obtained from a theme selector.
-You can set your own theme holder service or leave it empty which by defaults points to the `jungi.theme.holder.default` service.
+You can set your own theme holder service or leave it empty which by defaults points to the `jungi_theme.holder.default` service.

 ```yaml
 # app/config/config.yml